 Western North Carolina (WNC) may be an ideal choice for you if you love the mountains.
 If small towns that offer both urban and natural settings suit you, come for a visit.
-WNC offers you the capability to just take off and within minutes find yourself communing with nature.
+WNC gives you the capability to take off and within minutes find yourself communing with nature.

-- Arts and music.
-The whole region has attracted artists and musicians of most every persuasion.
+The whole region has attracted artists and musicians of almost every persuasion.
 As a result, you can find both spilling out onto the streets.
 Outdoor art festivals draw crowds all summer, and buskers perform on the sidewalks nearly year-round.

 Beyond Asheville, North Carolina

 Asheville may be the economic epicenter of Western North Carolina, but it’s not the only place to live in WNC.
-Hendersonville, to the south, has experienced resurgence as well.
+Hendersonville, to the South, has experienced a resurgence as well.
 Once a sleepy town for retirees, it has blossomed as a destination itself.
-Its Main Street, the center of town, offers an eclectic mix of restaurants and stores.
+Its Main Street, the center of the city, offers an eclectic mix of restaurants and stores.

 Appalachian Culture Awaits